bloominstituteoftechnology/node-db-challenge/README.md

 ## Minimum Viable Product

-**NOTE** There is no boilerplate for you for this project.
-You will need to take the steps necessary for creating this project from scratch.
-Start by initializing your project with a `package.json` file and go from there.

-- [ ] A `project` can contain multiple actions and has:
-  - [ ] a unique Id.
-  - [ ] a name.
-  - [ ] a description.
-  - [ ] a flag that indicates if the project is complete or not.
-- [ ] An `action` belongs to only one project.
-An action has:
-  - [ ] a unique id.
-  - [ ] a description of what needs to be done.
-  - [ ] a notes column to add additional information.
-  - [ ] a flag that indicates if the action has been completed.

-Feel free to name the tables and fields anything you want. **Add relationships** as you see fit.

-### Tasks

-- [ ] Build the database and tables using knex migrations. **Seeding is not needed**.
 - [ ] Build the API with the following endpoints:

   - [ ] POST for adding projects.